vlvasilev/fluent-bit-lua-plugin-size-throttle-filter/README.md

 If you let this field as empty list all records will be considered as generated form one stream and will be monitored by only one window.

 ### USE_TAG_AS_STREAM
-Instead of specifying the `STREAM` variable use this one and the tag will be used as a stream.
+Instead of specifying the `STREAM` variable use this one and the tag will be usedas a stream.
-If you used don't forget to set `STREAM={}`.
+If you used it don't forget to set `STREAM={}`.

 ### LOG
 If you want to take into account the size of the entire record live this variable as an empty list.